The Extra Man (film): Plot

 A failed playwright, Henry Harrison, develops an odd mentor relationship with Louis Ives, a troubled, cross-dressing, aspiring writer to whom Henry sublets a room in his New York apartment.
 Henry teaches Louis the art of being an "extra man", accompanying and entertaining wealthy older women in their fanciful social lives.
 Along the way, Louis encounters an environmentally conscious co-worker, Mary Powell, and a jealous, eccentric neighbor, Gershon.

 Cast

 Production

 Filming took place in New York City between the end of February and the beginning of April 2009.

 Release

-The film premiered at the 2010 Sundance Film Festival and released theatrically on July 30, 2010.
+The film premiered at the 2010 Sundance Film Festival and was released theatrically on July 30, 2010.

 Reception

-On Rotten Tomatoes, the film has a 41% approval rating based on reviews from 73 critics, with an average rating of 5.5 out of 10.
+On Rotten Tomatoes, the film has a 40% approval rating based on reviews from 70 critics, with an average rating of 5.5 out of 10.
 On Metacritic, the film has a weighted average score of 56 out of 100 based on reviews from 26 critics.

 Todd McCarthy of Variety gave it a positive review and wrote: "Although too devoted to matters literary, theatrical, operatic and sexually outre to make it with general audiences, this adaptation of Jonathan Ames' novel exudes the sort of smarts and sophisticated charm specialized audiences seek."